 On December 6, 2023 Captivision Korea obtained written consent from Whale Investment and Samsung Securities to extend the maturity of the loans provided.
-The maturity date for the loan from Whale Investment of approximately \$3.5 million was extended to June 28, 2024.
-The maturity date for the loan from Samsung Securities of approximately \$0.6 million was extended to June 28, 2024, and the interest rate was modified from 6% to 8% per annum.
-On the same date, Captivision Korea entered into an extension agreement with Ulmus with respect to the \$0.2 million loan, extending the maturity date to June 28, 2024, and modifying the interest rate from 6% to 8% per annum.
-Captivision Korea is engaged in negotiations to obtain a written consent from Whale Investment, Samsung Securities, and Ulmus to extend the maturity date of its debt to December 31, 2024, and to allow the conversion of this debt into equity at its discretion.
+The maturity date for the loan from Whale Investment of approximately \$3.3 million, equivalent to \$\pmu4,500,000,000\$ billion was extended to June 28, 2024.
+The maturity date for the loan from Samsung Securities of approximately \$0.58 million, equivalent to \$\pmu802,500,000\$ was extended to June 28, 2024, and the interest rate was modified from 6% to 8% per annum.
+On the same date, Captivision Korea entered into an extension agreement with Ulmus with respect to \$0.23 million loan, equivalent to \$\pmu321,000,000\$, extending the maturity date to June 28, 2024, and modifying the interest rate from 6% to 8% per annum.
+We are engaged in negotiations to obtain a written consent from Whale Investment, Samsung Securities, and Ulmus to extend the maturity date of its debt to December 31, 2024.

 In addition, Captivision Korea currently has an outstanding secured loan payable to UD 9th Securitization Specialty Co., Ltd., in an amount of approximately \$1.7 million, accruing interest at a rate of 7.4% per annum.
 The loan matured on June 20, 2023 and an extension request has been denied.
 The creditor has verbally informed Captivision Korea of its intent to exercise its legal remedies against the collateral (the G-Frame manufacturing facility), but has not yet taken any enforcement action.
-On January 30, 2024, Captivision Korea obtained a written consent from the UD 9th not to initiate the auction proceedings for the mortgaged properties until February 29, 2024.
+We are currently engaged in negotiations with UD 9th not to initiate the auction proceedings for the mortgaged properties until this can be refinanced, and we are in discussion with other financial institutions to refinance the UD 9th loan.

-On January 5, 2024, Captivision Korea executed a loan agreement with Four Season SPA, securing a principal amount of \$38,624, equivalent to \$\text{\psi}50,000,000\$.
-This loan carries a monthly interest rate of 10% and is set to repay by the end of February 2024.
+On January 5, 2024, Captivision Korea executed a loan agreement with Four Season SPA, securing a principal amount of \$36,195 equivalent to \$50,000,000.
+This loan carries a monthly interest rate of 10% and was due by the end of February 2024.
+In February 2024, Captivision Korea paid approximately \$23,817, equivalent to \$30,000,000, a portion of principal amount, and the current outstanding balance is approximately \$15,878, equivalent to \$20,000,000 remaining.
+We are engaged in negotiations with Four Season SPA to extend the debt's maturity to December 31, 2024.

-On January 31, 2024, Captivision Korea entered into a new loan agreement with BioX for an aggregate principal amount of \$308,992, equivalent to \(\frac{\psi}{4}\)400,000,000, with interest accruing at 5% per annum and a maturity date of March 31, 2024.